 “We are all part of the world, all is animate.
 The non-human world bears witness to all our actions.”
 Karen Spy

-The exhibition and workshops are situated in the Chapter House and in the grounds of St Mary’s Episcopal Cathedral, Edinburgh.
-The walk starts at the Cathedral and wends its way to South Queensferry following the St Margaret’s Way pilgrimage route.
+The exhibition and workshops are situated in the Chapter House and in the grounds of St Mary’s Episcopal Cathedral.
+The walk starts at the Cathedral and wends its way to South Queensferry.

-We look forward to welcoming you to A+E’s first exhibition and our second Summer Programme.
+We look forward to welcoming you to A+E’s first in-house exhibition and our second Summer Programme.

 6th – 28th Aug 2022 – an exhibition by Karen Spy.
 Includes a participatory ritual performance on the 27th Aug.
 (Opening times listed below.)

-Karen Spy brings the aftermath of many years of ritual performance together for this exhibition.
-Leaning into liminal space and the visceral embodied experience of an animistic world, these works represent years of paying close attention and responding with integrity.
+Karen Spy brings the aftermath of many years of ritual performance together for this subtle, yet powerful exhibition.
+Leaning into liminal space and the visceral embodied experience of an animistic world, these works – which include video and photographic documentation, handmade blankets, a hollow Elm log, and other artefacts – represent years of paying close attention and responding with integrity.

 Ochre and blood – the womb of all things / A fallen tree becomes Arbor Vitae – liminal space / Quilting and journeying with Harris Tweed – restoring balance / A year-long gathering for the Theriaca pot – a gift / Pilgrimage on the Waterless Road – uncovering the well / Restoring Unicorn – becoming Unicorn / Conversations with the potatoes – shamanic gardening